 Let’s assume your account is a mini account in this example

 If the quote currency is in USD, and base currency is same as the account denomination ( in this case the EUR).

-This simply means the pair you are trading is EURUSD.
+It means the pair you are trading is EUR/USD.
 Assuming exchange rate price is at 1.1735

-Suppose you had a buy at the same price 1.1735 and price moved against you and hit a stop loss at 1.1720, your trade would have made a loss of 15 pips.
+Suppose you buy EUR/USD at the same price 1.1735 and price moved against you and hits your stop loss at 1.1720.
+You make a loss of 15 pips on this trade.

-Likewise if we had made a profit of 100 pips, our profit in the base currency would be;
+Likewise if you make a profit of 100 pips, your profit in the base currency is;

 (0.852 × 100 ) = €85.2.